Friday, May 25, 2018

 Leftover household products that contain corrosive, toxic or reactive ingredients are considered to be "household hazardous waste" (HHW).
 HHW includes products such as oil-based paints, cleaners, oils, Ni-Cad/Lithium batteries, unused or expired medications, pesticides, or other items that contain potentially hazardous ingredients.
 These products are safe to use when you follow the manufacturer's instructions, but they require special handling when you are ready to dispose of them.
 If disposed of improperly, these wastes can pollute the environment and they can pose a threat to human health.
 HHW should not be poured down the drain, on the ground, or into storm sewers.

-For more information on how to properly dispose of HHW click here.
+For more information on how to properly dispose of HHW and unused, unwanted, or expired medications click here.

 Rain barrels and rain gardens are important stormwater training tools that allow residents to reuse stormwater to water their plants and reduce stormwater runoff into the community’s sanitary and storm sewers.
 To encourage the installation of rain barrels and rain gardens, the Greater Elkhart County Stormwater Partnership offers an incentive program where eligible homeowners can receive up to $250 towards the planting of native rain garden plants and/or $50 towards the construction of a rain barrel (maximum of two rain barrels per property).
 To be eligible to receive the reimbursement, participants must live in the Cities of Elkhart or Goshen, the Town of Bristol, or the unincorporated areas of Elkhart County and must attend a short evening class hosted by the Elkhart County Soil and Water Conservation District (SWCD).
 To obtain more information about this program, click here.

 The Stormwater Partnership develops and publishes bi-annual stormwater calendars containing educational information on many different themes like watersheds, trees and stormwater, household hazardous waste and medication disposal, and much more.
 These calendars are distributed freely throughout the community and the Stormwater Partnership is happy to announce the 2018-2019 Calendar has gone to the printers and will be made available to the public sometime in November.
 Here is the cover:

 For information on past stormwater news articles check out the Stormwater News Archive.